CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 The problem addressed in the paper can be mathematically formulated as follows:

 ![primal_dual](https://github.com/CENG502-Projects/CENG502-Spring2023/assets/84293711/32d89eb0-5f48-4b41-a352-2ed5b7c3d871)
-*Figure 1: Primal Dual Formulation of LP Programming*
+*Figure 1: Primal Dual Formulation of LP Programming (Borrowed from the paper)*

 The formulation captures the objective of maximizing a monotone k-submodular function subject to constraints on the size of the selected subset.
 The paper discusses the details of the formulation and provides insights into its properties and potential algorithmic approaches for solving it.
 - $x_{e,i}$ ∈ {0, 1} that indicates whether element e is assigned label i.